Periodica de re canonica Journal - Directions for authors

 |Directions for authors|

 Typically, the journal Periodica de re canonica does not publish reviews and writings previously published elsewhere.
+Every article will be subject to a double evaluation, which will remain anonymous, by two members of the scientific committee of the journal itself.
 Within the draft of the text, authors are invited to follow the following directions.

 - division of the first grade: 1.
 Communion (bold)

 - division of the second grade: 1.1 Communion (italics)

 - division of the third grade: 1.1.1 Communion (not styled)

 N.B.: The numbers that precede the title are not styled.
 The title is written at the edge of the page, without indentation, and must be spaced with blank lines: one line before and half of a line after.

 6. In bibliographic citations, the names of authors are written in small caps; abbreviations indicating membership in a religious institute are omitted.